1) Is Vinyasa Krama Yoga a new ‘brand’ of Yoga?

 iii) The BWY have no authority to monitor Yoga in the UK and is not a British authority on Yoga teaching or practice.

-This will be agreed between yourself and your tutor.
-You will need to complete modules 1,2,3,5 and 6 and obtain a first aid certificate before teaching for safety reasons.
-Student teacher insurance is available from IYN with your tutor’s approval.
+This will be agreed between yourself and your tutor, bur would not be until after completing the 3rd study retreat.
+You will need to obtain a first aid certificate before teaching for safety reasons.
+Student teacher insurance is available with your tutor’s approval.